uktrade/iigb-beta-content/content/beta/form/en_US.md

 next_title: What happens next
 next_detail: "We've sent your contact form to the Invest in Great Britain agents.
 They will be in touch soon."
 ---
 The Department for International Trade helps overseas companies locate and grow in the UK.
-We also help UK companies export and expand into global markets.

 Based in British Embassies, High Commissions and Consulates in cities around the world, our investment services team can: